 385:428.
-SUBCULTURE PERSONALITY DEVELOP-MENT.
+SUBCULTURE PERSONALITY DEVELOPMENT.
+4 credits.

 Prerequisite, 100 or permission.
 Thorough study of the consequences of prejudice, discrimination, poverty and total social milieu on the development of personality among minority group members.
 Emphasis will range from idiosyncratic factors through total social systems of subcultures such as the ghetto, as they interact with the dominant culture.